 IEEE 802.11g, which is now a slightly outdated WiFi standard, uses Orthogonal Frequency Division Multiplexing (OFDM) as its modulation scheme at the physical layer.
 A deep dive into OFDM could be a lengthy blog in and of itself, so we won't dig into the specifics here.
 Suffice to say, OFDM has become a very popular form of wideband digital communication because it is very robust to severe channel conditions which commonly arise in wireless and mobile links.
 In fact, even the latest WiFi standards such as 802.11ac still utilize OFDM, but at even wider bandwidths.
 See Figure 4 below for more details as to how a digital communication system using OFDM is built.

-For detection, we can focus on beacon frames, which are transmitted from every WiFi access point approximately every 100 msec.
+For detection, we explicitly targeted beacon frames, which are transmitted from every WiFi access point approximately every 100 msec.
 Beacon frames contain information about the network hotspot, including the SSID.
 Since nearly every hotspot broadcasts beacon frames at regular intervals, these types of frames are great candidates for building a detector against.
 Put another way, if we can develop a system that can robustly detect these beacon frames, we can be sure that WiFi is present in that area.
-To first created a very large training dataset utilizing our suite of ML tools developed specifically for generating labelled RF datasets.
+We first created a very large training dataset utilizing our suite of ML tools developed specifically for generating labelled RF datasets.
 An example snippet from data collected is shown below in Figure 5.

 During the channelization process, we also iterate over different combinations of sample phase in time and frequency.
 We do this because we want our system to generalize over these parameters, especially because we can't correct for these errors in a real-world collection.
 Finally, we also vary the noise levels of the snapshots.
 This entire process can be thought of as a form of data augmentation.
 We end up generating ~300,000 examples from every single beacon frame snapshot, which is a significant increase!
 An example OFDM complex signal image is shown above in Figure 6 with varying sample phase and Doppler.
 Notice how the structure of the sub-carriers changes as these parameters are modified.